dsp/dsp.github.io/content/about/index.md

 +++
 # about

-I am David Soria Parra, a software engineer and manager with 15+ years experience.
+I am David Soria Parra, I am a Member of Technical Staff at Anthropic.

 I have a rich history in developing and maintaining open source software.
 I've actively contributed to the [PHP programming language](https://php.net)